oriavsapir/oriavsapir/README.md

 ## Hi there! 👋
 My Name is Ori,
-I'm a passionate developer with a background in cybersecurity and currently working as a DevOps Junior.
-I enjoy creating and building innovative solutions that improve efficiency and solve complex problems.
+I'm a passionate developer with a background in cybersecurity and currently working as a DevOps at Wideops Ltd. I enjoy creating and building innovative solutions that improve efficiency and solve complex problems.
 ### Skills

 - Programming Languages: Python, JavaScript, Bash, php , CSS, SQL.